 Like many immigrant children of the time, he eventually dropped out of school.
 Although he would have ideally stuck it out, he was simply unable to communicate with his teachers and peers.

 The Frito-Lay Factory

-Not long after he dropped out of school, Montanez found himself working various odd jobs around town.
-Eventually, a friend of his told him about a janitorial job opening at a Frito-Lay factory in the neighboring town of Rancho Cucamonga.
+Montanez found himself working various odd jobs around town after dropping out of school.
+Everything would change when a friend told him about a job opening at a local Frito-Lay factory in the neighboring town of Rancho Cucamonga.

-Richard followed his friend’s tip and luckily scored the janitor position.
+Richard followed his friend’s tip and luckily scored the janitorial position.
 Believe it or not, he was only 12-years-old at this time!

 Hard work had always been instilled on by his family.
-Coming from a family of immigrants, he knew he had to work harder than most in order to make a living.
-He wanted to be the best damn janitor the company ever had.
+Coming from a family of immigrants, he knew he had to put in more effort than most people in order to make a living.
+He vowed to be the best damn janitor the company ever had.

-His grandfather gave him the best words of advice for the job…
+His grandfather gave him words of encouragement for the job…